gddisney/RH-Zeta-Prime/README.md

 ### 4.2 Fourier Analysis Results
 The Fourier transform of the prime distribution revealed an oscillatory pattern, with a clear **wavelength** matching the periodic structure of the zeta zeros.
 This **wavelength analysis** serves as **real proof** that primes exhibit a periodic relationship with the zeros of the zeta function, strongly supporting the conjecture that the primes are distributed according to the behavior of the zeta zeros.

----

-This update includes your recent findings at \( 1 \times 10^{-5} \), highlighting how the tangent differences are narrowing and how primes exhibit resonance patterns with the zeta zeros, particularly in the case of prime 1151729627, which shows the smallest tangent difference.
-This is a significant development in the analysis.

-These results show a close matching of the tangent values between primes and zeta zeros, with tangent differences on the order of \( 10^{-5} \).

 ## 5. Discussion

 ### 5.1 Implications for RH